harperreed/harper.blog/content/post/2002-11-06-davidson's_movie_.md

 ---
-date: 2002-11-06T18:29:40Z
+date: 2002-11-06 18:29:40+00:00
 excerpt: "My friend Davidson Cole has made a movie called Design.
-It is about: \nEighteen-year-old Sonya is struggling to save her father from alcoholism after his wife leaves him.
+It is about: \n\
+  Eighteen-year-old Sonya is struggling to save her father from alcoholism after his\
-  Voyeuristic photographer Nicholas is obsessed with women, yet hides behind the prying lens of his camera.
+  \ wife leaves him.
+Voyeuristic photographer Nicholas is obsessed with women, yet\
+  \ hides behind the prying lens of his camera.
 Cursed factory wo..."
+summary: my friend davidson cole has a movie called design playing at the art institute this sunday at 7:30. it follows three intersecting stories about personal struggles and relationships. arrive at 7:00 with $5. should be good!
-tags: ["php","women","war","sick","movies","source","design","health","irc","politic","wedding"]
+tags:
+- women
+- war
+- wedding
+- source
+- design
+- politic
+- php
+- irc
+- health
+- Davidson Cole
+- art institute
+- sick
+- movies
+- storytelling
+- Design movie
+- film screening
 title: davidson's movie.
 wordpress_id: 390
 wordpress_url: http://new.nata2.org/?p=390